 - Stir in the spice mix and about one cup / 2dl water.
 Then add the noodles and the kecap manis.

-- Stir to make sure everything is coated with the sauce, then transfer the everything to a serving dish.
+- Stir to make sure everything is coated with the sauce, then transfer to a serving dish.

 - Top with crispy shallots and the top 1/3 of the spring onions.